My child tried out last year, does he/she have to try out again this year?

 If my child is selected to a Minor League team, is there a chance he/she gets called up to Majors during the season?

 Yes there is.
 Doesn’t happen very often, but there is always that chance.
+This would be called "Pool Player", see FAQ above.

 What will my child need to bring to practice?

 A Baseball glove.
 Cleats are recommended, but not mandatory.
 Wear a CUP.
-Bats, helmets will be provided.
+Bats, helmets can be provided.
 Many players will have their own equipment, and are welcome to use it.
 Bats have to be stamped with the USA BASEBALL logo to be used in any Little League activity.

 How many players are on a Little League team?